Raynes/lazybot/README.markdown

 ## License

-Licensed under the same thing Clojure is licensed under.
-The EPL, of which you can find a copy at http://www.eclipse.org/legal/epl-v10.html and in the root of this directory.
+Licensed under the same thing Clojure is licensed under, [the EPL](http://www.eclipse.org/legal/epl-v10.html).
+You can find a copy in the root of this directory.

 [before-plugin]: https://github.com/Raynes/sexpbot/wiki/Read-this-before-writing-your-plugin